RWANDA HAS A STORY OF RECONCILIATION TO SHARE

 How are forgiveness and reconciliation between victims and perpetrators possible?

 These are the questions we ask at UPRC, and we want to provide tools and documentation that help answers to emerge.
+By collecting positive stories of reconciliation, we give the Rwandan healing journey a voice.

 A Film by Lukas Augustin, 2014